amranidev/amranidev.github.io/blog/docs/split-your-laravel-app.md

 In this example we're going to use [Lpackager](https://github.com/amranidev/lpackager)

-Lpackager propose a simple way to generate your modules/packages simply without forgeting MVC laravel structure via an artisan command.
+Lpackager propose a way to generate your modules/packages simply without forgeting MVC laravel structure via an artisan command.

 `php artisan make:package <PackageName> <Path> <"NameSpace">`